 - Degree/Certification Required: Master’s

-Mental health counselors provide individuals and families support for mental and emotional disorders, addiction, career advice, and support during life changes.
-Mental health counselors help clients deal with a vast array of emotions, while marriage and family therapists treat the individual and family relationships.
+Mental health counselors lend assistance to individuals and families suffering from mental, emotional, and psychological disorders and issues.
+Additionally, they provide career advice and support during life changes.
+Mental health counselors help clients deal with a variety of emotions and related problems, while marriage and family therapists focus on improving and maintaining interpersonal relationships.

 - Rehabilitation Counselors